Table of Contents

 When to Cancel Your Gap Coverage

 Once you pay off your auto loan, there’s no reason to keep your gap coverage, as you won’t owe your lender anything if you total your car.
-However, if you’re still midway through paying off your loan, canceling gap coverage might still make sense.
+However, even if you’re only midway through paying off your loan, canceling gap coverage might still make sense.

-For example, we’ll assume you have $5,000 remaining on your loan.
-You look up your car’s estimated value on Kelley Blue Book and discover that your car is worth about $4,500.
+For example, assume you have $5,000 remaining on your loan.
+You look up your car’s estimated value on Kelley Blue Book and discover that it’s worth about $4,500.
 It may make sense to drop your gap insurance and risk the minor $500 financial hit if the car is totaled or stolen.

-Selling or exchanging your car is another reason to cancel your gap insurance.
-It’s wise to make sure your insurance covers your car until the day you sell it.
-Otherwise, an accident could cost you thousands.
+Selling or exchanging your car is another reason to cancel your gap insurance, but make sure your insurance covers your car until the day you sell it.
+Otherwise, an accident could cost you thousands of dollars.

 If you do cancel your gap coverage, you may qualify for a partial refund.
-For instance, when you pay off your loan early and the gap coverage was included in the loan, you can possibly request a refund of any prepaid premiums.
+For instance, when you pay off your loan early, and the gap coverage was included in the loan, you can potentially request a refund of any prepaid premiums.

 What Gap Insurance Doesn’t Cover

-Gap insurance can be a tremendous help in certain situations, but there are expenses that the policy won’t cover:
+Gap insurance can be incredibly useful in certain situations, but there are expenses that the policy won’t cover:

 • Your comprehensive policy deductible